SAP/flake8-tergeo/docs/configuration.md

 This check is not active if the configuration `ftp-distribution-name` is not set.

 The check will go through all import statements and check if it's listed as a requirement.
-Most projects will use packages which are not part of the requirements. e.g. `infra-basement` uses the packages `infra_basement` and in it's test code `tests`.
+Most projects will use packages which are not part of the requirements. e.g. `my-project` uses the packages `my_project` and in it's test code `tests`.
 These need to be specified inside the configuration `ftp-distribution-name`.

 Also not always does the package match the distribution name, e.g. `git` is distributed as